The Generative Tree

 Press images and image descriptions at: https://go.uvm.edu/gentree

-At the heart of the exhibition is a collection of over 7,000 Vermont leaves scarred by the invasive caterpillar during the Vermont outbreaks of 2021 and 2022.
-These outbreaks happened to occur just before the notable November 2022 launch of the generative AI, ChatGPT.
+At the heart of the exhibition lies a remarkable dataset: over 10,000 Vermont leaves scarred by the invasive Lymantria dispar caterpillar during the outbreaks of 2021 and 2022.
+This collection gains special significance through its timing, coinciding with the November 2022 launch of ChatGPT and the dawn of widespread generative AI technology.

-Select works from the exhibition, including digital prints and ink-on-paper drawings, will be available for acquisition through the gallery.
-Additionally, The Phoenix is pleased to debut an extended series of 12” x 14” Phytomechatronic drawings, available to collectors.
+Select works, including digital prints and ink-on-paper drawings, will be available for acquisition through the gallery.
+The Phoenix will also debut an extended series of 12″ x 14″ Phytomechatronic drawings for collectors.
+Ten percent of proceeds will fund art supplies for Waterbury public schools.

-The Generative Tree installation was designed in cooperation with Jon Bondy from Vermont Rapid Prototyping
+installation was designed in cooperation with Jon Bondy from Vermont Rapid Prototyping.

-Artist Jenn Karson uses scientific processes and technologies as creative catalysts.
+Artist Jenn Karson, Senior Lecturer at the University of Vermont, uses scientific processes and technologies as creative catalysts.
 Her art practice weaves tactile techniques with generative algorithms, transmuting digital data into architectural forms and visual languages.
-These artifacts, with their porous boundaries, challenge conventional divides between the artificial and the natural, creating a space where technology and nature converge.
-Through her Plant Machine Design Group, she advocates for Phytomechatronics; a living advanced technology attentive to the vital futures of plant, animal, and human soft bodies.
+These artifacts challenge conventional divides between the artificial and the natural, creating a space where technology and nature converge.
+Her work has been featured in international exhibitions including “Aberrant Creativity,” co-presented by The Arts Council of Brazos Valley and Texas A&M University, and she was recently invited to the Max Planck Institute for the History of Science in Berlin.
+Through her Plant Machine Design Group, she advocates for Phytomechatronics: a speculative framework for technology attentive to the vital futures of plant, animal, and human soft bodies.

 ###